 I was so impressed by GVAC’s philosophy, ethics and loving approach to rescuing, caring for, placing, and helping it’s animals that I knew without a doubt that I needed to be much more involved in every way possible to assist this fantastic organization!
 So when the opportunity arose to join the Board, I jumped at it.
 I look forward to many years of contributing to the continued successes of GVAC, and of course I wouldn’t give up my cat cuddling duty for the world

-I moved to Victoria at the beginning of last year from up island, and shortly after adopted Dewey from GVAC.
+After moving to Victoria from up island, I adopted Dewey from GVAC.
 I really appreciated their adoption system of home checks, and vet care.
 Shortly after I became a “cat cuddler” volunteer, spent a year and a half as the volunteer coordinator, and here I am now!